 After I hung up my political boots, I took some time off to have my second baby.
 Six months in, an old political friend and colleague reached out indicating there was a patient advocacy role at Sanofi.

 Sanofi is a leading global pharmaceutical company that spans over 170 countries, including Australia and New Zealand.
 We innovate across diverse therapeutic areas, from diabetes and cardiology to oncology, immunology and rare diseases, with a purpose to bring hope, relief and cures to patients.
 Researching, developing and manufacturing medicines and vaccines, plus accelerating access to scientific innovation is at the core of what we do at Sanofi.

 My role within that is working across three of our business units: vaccines, general medicines and consumer healthcare in the policy, advocacy and government relations space.

-The role encapsulated my love for making a difference to patients’ lives as well as my love for politics.
-Over the past five years, the role has evolved into my current public affairs role.
+The role encapsulated my love for making a difference in patients’ lives as well as my love for politics.
+Over the years, the role has evolved into my current public affairs role.

-You’re a mum-of-three!
+You’re a parent-of-three!
 How has parenthood changed your perspective on life and your career?

 I’ve always had a mantra that if I was going to work full-time, I truly had to love what I do and I needed to feel I was giving back to my community or society in some way.
 That core value has been unwavering – my ‘why’ has never changed.
 Understanding this has made career decisions and perspective much easier through the years.